-Thankfully, God has provided a way out of obsessive worry—it is through Jesus, and it is through prayer.
+Thankfully, God has provided a way out of obsessive worry—it is through Jesus and through prayer.
 When you turn your worries into prayers, it’s not that your worries go away, but they are transformed from “destructive worry” to “constructive concern.”
 You’ve now handed over your heavy worry load to the Lord, and He has control over everything.

 Settling into a worrisome situation and an anxious state of mind, and deciding that it’s “comfortable” because it’s what you’ve been doing for so long, renders you ineffective to others and to the Lord.
 Scripture encourages you to “be strong and courageous.
 Do not be afraid; do not be discouraged, for the Lord your God will be with you wherever you go” (Joshua 1:9).

 Take your worries to the Lord in prayer and leave them there.
 Don’t pick them back up, but allow the Lord to deal with the burden.
 And pray all day long, every day, celebrate God, revel in Him, shape your worries into prayers, then “the peace of God which transcends all understanding will guard your hearts and your minds.”

 It will take practice, and you might find yourself falling to your knees in prayer many times throughout the day.
 You can’t do this alone.
 But be resolved to ask the Holy Spirit to help you obey God’s command in Philippians and Joshua.
 It will take courage, but in the end, courage is worry, fear, and anxiety that has said its prayers.

 Lord, there is certainly enough in our fallen world to worry about.

 But you have commanded me to stop.
 “Oh dear!”